hyperledger/fabric/docs/wrappers/peer_logging_postscript.md

 Here are some examples of the `peer logging setlevel` command:

-  * To set the log level for modules matching the regular expression `peer` to log level `WARNING`:
+  * To set the log level for modules matching logger name prefix `gossip` to log level `WARNING`:

     ```
-    peer logging setlevel peer warning
+    peer logging setlevel gossip warning
-    2018-02-22 19:14:51.217 UTC [cli/logging] setLevel -> INFO 001 Log level set for peer modules matching regular expression 'peer': WARNING
+    2018-11-01 14:21:55.509 UTC [cli.logging] setLevel -> INFO 001 Log level set for module name/prefix 'gossip': WARNING
-    2018-02-22 19:14:51.217 UTC [main] main -> INFO 002 Exiting.....

     ```

-  * To set the log level for modules that match the regular expression `^gossip` (i.e. all of the `gossip` logging submodules of the form `gossip/<submodule>`) to log level `ERROR`:
+  * To set the log level to `ERROR` for only the module that exactly matches the supplied name, append a period to the module name:

     ```
-    peer logging setlevel ^gossip error
+    peer logging setlevel gossip. error

-    2018-02-22 19:16:46.272 UTC [cli/logging] setLevel -> INFO 001 Log level set for peer modules matching regular expression '^gossip': ERROR
+    2018-11-01 14:27:33.080 UTC [cli.logging] setLevel -> INFO 001 Log level set for module name/prefix 'gossip.': ERROR
-    2018-02-22 19:16:46.272 UTC [main] main -> INFO 002 Exiting.....
     ```

+### Set Log Spec Usage

+Here is an example of the `peer logging setlogspec` command:

+  * To set the active logging spec for the peer where modules that begin with `gossip` and `msp` are set to log level `WARNING` and the default for all other modules is log level `INFO`:

+    ```
+    peer logging setlogspec gossip=warning:msp=warning:info

+    2018-11-01 14:32:12.871 UTC [cli.logging] setLogSpec -> INFO 001 Current logging spec set to: gossip=warning:msp=warning:info

+    ```

+    Note: there is only one active logging spec.
+Any previous spec, including modules updated via 'setlevel', will no longer be applicable.

 ### Revert Levels Usage

 Here is an example of the `peer logging revertlevels` command:

-  * To revert the log levels to the start-up values:
+  * To revert the logging spec to the start-up value:

     ```
     peer logging revertlevels

-    2018-02-22 19:18:38.428 UTC [cli/logging] revertLevels -> INFO 001 Log levels reverted to the levels at the end of peer startup.
+    2018-11-01 14:37:12.402 UTC [cli.logging] revertLevels -> INFO 001 Logging spec reverted to the peer's spec at startup.
-    2018-02-22 19:18:38.428 UTC [main] main -> INFO 002 Exiting.....

     ```